Lalanne0/Flask-Personal-Website/README.md

 ## Calling and using Claude's API with custom parameters

 This project presents a comprehensive example of a Flask environment that calls Anthropic's API for Claude.
+Detailed results of possible experimentations are presented in the report.pdf file.

 ## Installation